 In another class action that was prosecuted simultaneously in state courts in California and Florida, In re Rexall Cellasene Cases, Mr. Roddy was chosen Co-Lead Counsel for the nationwide consumer class and, working together with attorneys from the Federal Trade Commission, in 2003 he successfully negotiated a $20 million settlement that provided consumers with a full-dollar recovery and imposed precedent-setting injunctive relief governing the entire dietary supplement industry.

 Mr. Roddy has played a significant role in several multidistrict litigations (“MDLs”).
 For example, in In re Aetna UCR Litigation, MDL No. 2020, pending in the District of New Jersey, he was chosen to serve as one of the Subscriber Class Counsel in a class action brought on behalf of beneficiaries of health insurance plans.
-In In re Pacquiao-Mayweather Boxing Match Pay-Per-View Litigation, MDL No. 2639, pending in the Central District of California, he serves as chair of the law committee in proposed class actions asserting consumer protection claims brought on behalf of purchasers of pay-per-view services to watch a disputed prizefight.
-In In re Imprelis Herbicide Litigation, MDL No. 2284, a consumer protection class action brought against the manufacturer of a defective herbicide and litigated in the Eastern District of Pennsylvania, he was the designated negotiator of a class of landscaping professionals and participated in successfully negotiating a highly beneficial nationwide settlement.
+In In re Pacquiao-Mayweather Boxing Match Pay-Per-View Litigation, MDL No. 2639, in the Central District of California, he served as chair of the law committee in proposed class actions asserting consumer protection claims brought on behalf of purchasers of pay-per-view services to watch a disputed prizefight.
+In re Imprelis Herbicide Litigation, MDL No. 2284, a consumer protection class action brought against the manufacturer of a defective herbicide and litigated in the Eastern District of Pennsylvania, he was the designated negotiator of a class of landscaping professionals and participated in successfully negotiating a highly beneficial nationwide settlement.

 In DCG&T f/b/o Battaglia v.
 Knight, 68 F. Supp.
 3d 579 (E.D.
 Va.
 2014), a shareholder derivative action, Mr. Roddy was chosen co-lead counsel for plaintiff, and he successfully negotiated a $12 million settlement for the benefit of REIT unit holders who objected to a corporate merger.